RiverFinancial/proof-of-reserves/README.md

 This script will install Erlang/Elixir and the project dependencies.
 It will then compile the library.

-Back on the River [Proof of Reserves](https://river.com/reserves) page, click "Continue" and you will see the verification command, also shown in the step below.
+Back in River's Proof of Reserves flow, click "Continue" and you will see the verification command, also shown in the step below.

 ### 2. Run the Verification Script

 You will need to replace a few variables in the command below to run the script successfully.
-These values can all be found in the River "Verify Liabilities" flow.
+These values can all be found in the River Proof of Reserves flow.
 If you followed the steps above, you will now see the command in the final screen.
 The command on the River page will already have your email and account string(s) filled in.
 You will need to fill in the `<CSV_PATH>` with the path to the CSV file you downloaded in Step 1.

 - `<EMAIL>` with the email address you used to sign up for River.
 - `<ACCOUNT_STRING>` in the format `<ACCOUNT_ID>:<ACCOUNT_KEY>`.